Diversified Specialty Institute Holdings, Inc.

 Diversified Specialty Institute is a healthcare group created in 2003 with the purpose of building and operating hospitals nationwide.
-While the group's primary task is the operation of over a hundred dialysis clinics around the nation, DSI is involved in hospital construction technology with operations including a breast cancer treatment facility in Bucks County, Pennsylvania.
+While the group's primary task is the operation of over a hundred dialysis clinics around the nation, DSI is involved in hospital construction technology with operations including a breast cancer treatment facility in Bucks County, Pennsylvania, United States.

 History

 DSI was founded in Nashville in 2003.
 Starting with 5 employees, DSI was able to create a modular design for hospital buildings, reducing the cost and time to create the building while improving the quality of the facility.

 In April 2006, financed by Centre Partners, DSI purchased 105 dialysis clinics and four other programs from Fresenius Medical Care Holdings, Inc. The purchase made DSI the third-largest dialysis provider at the time.

 In July of the same year, DSI set its first modular building in Bucks County.
-The modular units, produced in Conyers, Georgia were shipped to Bucks County and a twelve-patient hospital wing was laid out in less than eight hours.
+The modular units, produced in Conyers, Georgia, were shipped to Bucks County and a twelve-patient hospital wing was laid out in less than eight hours.

-In April 2009, the hospital facility in Bucks County, PA filed for bankruptcy protection under Chapter 7.
+In April 2009, the hospital facility in Bucks County, Pennsylvania, filed for bankruptcy protection under Chapter 7.
 The bankruptcy was filed under "Bucks County Oncoplastic Institute."